 Run the giveaways from your own site, and it's easier to get the promotions in front of your customers as they're shopping.
 Plus, since they only need to give a little bit of information and click a few buttons, it's much more likely they'll take the time to enter.

-One of the easiest ways to engage customers is to get them involved in your promotions, and it's not nearly as hard as it sounds to do.
+One of the easiest ways to engage customers is to get them involved in your promotions, and getting customers to provide user-generated content isn't nearly as hard as it sounds to do.

-As we talked about in our article about increasing Brand Visibility, using social media is a wonderful way to interact directly with your customer base.
+As we talked about in our article about increasing Brand Visibility, designing a social media giveaway is a wonderful way to interact directly with your target audience.

 Have them share photos of their favorite product they purchased from you in the past, with a selected winner earning the giveaway prize.
-Not only will those build engagement, but those photos could be invaluable marketing materials for you to use in the future.
+Not only will those build engagement, but those photo contests could be invaluable marketing materials for you to use in the future.

 As we talked about in our Email Marketing Ideas article, urgency is a powerful tool that you can utilize to draw customers attention and prevent them from procrastinating about entering your giveaway.

-All you have to do is limit the amount of time your promotion is running and give the customers some kind of visual triggers that enforce the fact that the clock is literally ticking down.
+All you have to do is limit the amount of time your promotional giveaways are running, and then give the customers some kind of visual triggers that enforce the fact that the clock is literally ticking down.